klwdesigns/klw_base/_posts/2019-07-16-genetic-entropy-autism-and-the-theory-of-evolution.md

 [Genetic Entropy: Can Gnome Degradation be Stopped?](https://youtu.be/2Mfn2upw-O8)

-In it, Sanford explains the data the amassing which offers mathematical evidence against the plausibility of the evolution of humans.
+In the lecture, Sanford explains his study of the amassing gnome data which offers mathematical evidence against the plausibility of the evolution of humans.

+Against human evolution?
+How can that be?

-And well, let’s be honest, Darwin (and all the evolutionists before him) had no clue about genetics.
+Well, let’s be honest, Darwin (and all the evolutionists before him) had no clue about genetics.
 He was not a mathematician.
-His theory about the Origin of Species was philosophical and conceptual.
-(His main aim was to cast doubt on the existence of Adam and Eve, as described in the biblical text.)
+His book, _On the Origin of Species_, was philosophical and conceptual.
+He studied theology.
+And, he didn’t like the implications of that the all of humanity shared two common ancestors—Adam and Eve—as described in the biblical text.)

 It seems that a lot of what has been accepted and taught as science will need to be rewritten once the work of Dr. John Sanford and others on genetic entropy / gnome degradation is thoroughly evaluated and acknowledged.